pacphi/tanzu-dev-experience/README.md

 * deploying a pre-built Docker image that originates from a secure, private Docker registry (e.g., Harbor) or
 * starting with source code, leveraging a cloud native [buildpack](https://buildpacks.io) to build and package it into an OCI image, and then deploying.

+Option 1:

+If you haven't yet installed PKS or TKG with Harbor on your IaaS of choice, you might consider a fast-track route for demo/evaluation purposes.
+Employ  Niall Thomson's [Tanzu Playground](https://github.com/niallthomson/tanzu-playground) to quickly launch cf-for-k8s on GKE.
+You may ignore the configure, integrate Harbor, and rollout steps as these are handled.

+<details><summary>Generate a kubeconfig entry</summary><pre>gcloud container clusters get-credentials {cluster-name} --zone {availability-zone}</pre></details>

+Option 2:

 ```
 git clone https://github.com/cloudfoundry/cf-for-k8s.git
 cd cf-for-k8s
 ```

-If you haven't yet installed PKS or TKG with Harbor on your IaaS of choice, you might consider a fast-track route for demo/evaluation purposes.
-Employ  Niall Thomson's [Tanzu Playground](https://github.com/niallthomson/tanzu-playground) to quickly launch cf-for-k8s on GKE.

-> **Caveat emptor** as of 2020-03-31, if you choose to follow this route, support for the cf push experience with Cloud Native Buildpacks and resolving container images from a private registry such as Harbor is not yet available.

-<details><summary>Generate a kubeconfig entry</summary><pre>gcloud container clusters get-credentials {cluster-name} --zone {availability-zone}</pre></details>

 **(TAS) Tanzu Application Service for Kubernetes**